oceanprotocol/docs/discover/faq.md

 AI models need data; Ocean provides tools to help supply, manage, and monetize that data.
 Ocean tokenizes access to data, enabling web3 wallets to hold keys to data, decentralized data exchanges, token-gated APIs, the provenance of data sharing, compute to data, and more.
 The Ocean core team & Ocean community continue to evolve the stack and applications around it, which in turn drives traction.
-You can learn more about what we are doing in 2023 in this blog post -https://blog.oceanprotocol.com/ocean-protocol-update-2023-44ed14510051a
+You can learn more about what we are doing in 2023 in this [blog post](https://blog.oceanprotocol.com/ocean-protocol-update-2023-44ed14510051a).

 </details>